ocaml/ocaml.org/data/news/platform/platform-2023-10.md

 **Contributed by:** @rjbou (OCamlPro), @kit-ty-kate (Tarides), @dra27 (Tarides), @AltGr (OCamlPro)

-**Why:** opam and `opam-repository` currently don't support Windows natively.
+**Why:** Opam and `opam-repository` currently don't support Windows natively.
 This effectively makes OCaml a very niche candidate on Windows, as users either have to (1) not use a package manager or (2) use a fork of opam and the `opam-repository`.
 Making opam and the `opam-repository` compatible with Windows will make OCaml a better choice for Windows users and help us grow the community.
-(More people = more packages, more contributors, more testing, yada yada)
+More Windows users able to use opam leads to more contributors, more testing, more Windows friendly packages, and more packages in the end.

 **What:** Releasing opam 2.2 with native support for Windows and making the official `opam-repository` usable on Windows.

 **Activities:**
-- Not much to report on this month.
-More to come for the November update (finalisation of `setenv` and release of opam 2.2 alpha3).
+- Essentially focused on `setenv` & `build-env` environment variables update handling on Windows - [ocaml/opam#5636](https://github.com/ocaml/opam/pull/5636)

 ## **[`odoc`]** Add Search Capabilities to `odoc` ([W25](https://ocaml.org/docs/platform-roadmap#w25-generate-documentation))